eyanshu1997/mptcp/src/network/doc/queue.rst

 =======

-A typical usage pattern is to create a device helper and to configure the queue type and attributes from the helper, such as this example:
+A typical usage pattern is to create a device helper and to configure the queue type and attributes from the helper, such as this example from ``src/network/examples/red-tests.cc``:

 .. sourcecode:: cpp